mborgerson/wiki-export/wiki/APU.md

 *This topic deserves it's own article*

-The bins are used DirectSound allows to load custom GP DSP code for filter / effects.
+The bins are used DirectSound allows to load custom GP DSP code for a filter / effects chain.
 The GP waits for the frame interrupt which signals that MIXBUF data is available.
-It then goes through a filter chain.
+It then goes through the filter chain.
 At the end of the chain, the GP DSP will verify that the execution didn't take longer than the frame duration.

 The GP will then issue 6 DMA requests to output the processed frames to a ringbuffer in scratch space.
 The frameformat will be the same format